 Business leaders

 Smaller companies that want to improve scalability, flexibility, and efficiency are also embracing the modern data stack.
-Really, a modern data stack can be adopted by any company that wants to improve its data management efforts.
+Really, a modern data stack can be adopted by any company that wants to improve its data management efforts and position itself for AI-driven innovation.

 While a modern data stack provides flexibility and scalability, a data mesh approach can add a level of decentralization to democratize data ownership and management.
 By using tools like cloud data warehouses and APIs in a data mesh, organizations can give teams power over data pipelines and data products to accelerate innovation.